ankschoubey/blog/src/content/post/software-blog/165-v1-page-object-model.md

 comments: true
 excerpt: Page Object Model can be used with any testing framework to write cleaner and simpler tests that are fast to write.
 tags:
   - technical
   - testing
   - tdd
 publishDate: 2023-08-28T20:52:08.052481
 last-modified-purpose:
 slug: /tdd/page-object-model
 title: Write Cleaner UI Tests with Page Object Model Pattern
 image: /images/tdd/page-object-model.png
-cover-img-style: "position: relative; height:100%"
+cover-img-style: 'position: relative; height:100%'
 ---

 I have covered many testing patterns.
 Some of them are [Test Data Factories](/test-data-factories/), [the when/should way](/method-when-should/) and more.
 The Page Object Model complements all those patterns.